Specialty Diagnostic Centers

 The separation of diagnosis from treatment is not uncommon within some managed care environments.
 Doctors who oversee the subsequent treatment of patients—a function performed by some medical gatekeepers—are an example of the separation of treatment from diagnosis.
 In addition, primary care doctors commonly refer their patients to specialists after performing a preliminary diagnosis of the patient's ailment.

-Even though the separation of diagnosis is already familiar to most patients, relatively minor change in the way that this separation is structured can lead to dramatic changes in the performance of the healthcare system as a whole, enabling most of the system's current defects to be eliminated.
+Even though the separation of diagnosis is already familiar to most patients, a relatively minor change in the way that this separation is structured can lead to dramatic changes in the performance of the healthcare system as a whole, enabling most of the system's current defects to be eliminated.

 The Specialty Diagnostic Center